matrix-org/matrix-spec-proposals/proposals/3755-pronouns.md

 This set of pronouns only works with the english language and cannot be used to specify pronouns for other languages or blindly copied to do so.
+A single text field can be considered problematic, especially with neopronouns, as it can be hard for someone who is new to a set of neopronouns to derive the others from just the subject & object pronouns.
+We believe that specifying only the subject and object pronouns can unfortunately lead to neopronouns being ignored when referring to someone who has them.
+Specifying each pronoun means that clients and bots can also use the pronouns when referring to other users.

 The following gives an example for the pronouns `They/Them`: